suffolklibraries/sljekyll/about/jobs/_posts/2018-06-08-hr-assistant.md

 [Download a role profile](/assets/pdf/hr-and-training-assistant-june-2018.pdf) (PDF).

-We're looking for a HR advisor based at Ipswich County Library to:
+We're looking for a HR assistant based at Ipswich County Library to:

 - Be a first line response for HR queries, including those to the HR inbox
 - Ensure HR files and the HR system are kept up to date